#08 Prompting Technique

 Binary prompts ask AI to make a simple yes/no or true/false determination.
 Instead of asking for analysis or recommendations, you request a straightforward binary answer based on specific criteria.

-The binary format also enables easy automation and batch processing: you can validate hundreds of items by applying the same criteria repeatedly, creating systematic decision pipelines.
+The binary format also enables easy batch processing — you can validate hundreds of items by applying the same criteria repeatedly, creating systematic decision pipelines that would take hours to do manually.

 • Qualifying leads or opportunities